-In 2018-2019, 162 schools offered a machine shop tech program of some type.
+In the 2020-2021 academic year, 152 schools offered some type of machine shop technology/assistant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||5||0|